Yard1/facebookmessenger-exif/README.md

 # Facebook Messenger Exif

-Facebook Messenger Exif is a small python program used to add metadata, specifically the date, back into Facebook Messenger media found in a Facebook archive.
+Facebook Messenger Exif is a small python program used to add metadata, specifically the date, back into the Facebook Messenger media found in a Facebook archive.

-This is useful because, by default, when you download an archive of your Facebook data the media within it doesn't contain any metadata in the media files themselves.
-While you are given the metadata in the archive, it is stored separately from the media files.
+This is useful because, by default, when you download an archive of your Facebook data the media within it doesn't contain any metadata.
+You are actually given the metadata in the archive, but it is stored separately from the media files.

 This means that if you try and import media into another service, such as Google Photos or Apple Photos, it will be missing that metadata.
-Crucially the date will be missing making importing a very time consuming process as you have to manually date each piece of media.
-Facebook Messenger Exif automates that, letting you simply drag and drop the media you want into other services.
+Crucially this includes the date, making importing a very time consuming process as you have to manually add the date each piece of media.
+Facebook Messenger Exif automates that, letting you simply drag and drop media into other services.

-This tool only adds metadata back into Facebook Messenger media, not media elsewhere in a Facebook archive.
+This tool only adds metadata back into Facebook Messenger media, not media found elsewhere in a Facebook archive.
 You can use facebook-data-image-exif to handle that other media: https://github.com/addshore/facebook-data-image-exif

 Photos, videos and gifs are all supported.
 For most media Facebook stores a creation date, and this will be used if possible.
 In limited cases this data is missing, in which case the sent date will be used instead.